 - creates a new version of the document

-When the Life Cycle State property of a document is set to Control, the document is locked.
+In Secured Folders and Document Management libraries, when the Life Cycle State property of a document is set to Control, the document is locked.
 This means that:

 - the document remains visible but only AODocs super administrators can edit the document directly (including its properties)

 - Retention super administrators and library administrators can unlock the document to make it editable by themselves and all contributors in the library — learn more: Unlock and relock documents pending deletion

 Important: In Team Folders, when the Life Cycle State property of a document is set to Control, the document is not locked.

 The Retention batch process runs every week and applies these checks:

 - If the retention schedule of the document has been edited, the Retention batch process updates the retention properties in the document.

 - If the document has been unlocked by an administrator or super administrator and the Event Date property has not been changed, the Retention batch process relocks the document.

 - If the document has been unlocked by an administrator or super administrator and the Event Date property has been changed manually, the Retention batch process recalculates a new Target Destruction Date.
 If the new Event Date is after the current date (in the future), the document is no longer in the retention period (and the Life Cycle State property is set to Active), so the Retention batch doesn't relock the document.